 1. Dundee Contemporary Arts (DCA)

-If you’re an art enthusiast, the Dundee Contemporary Arts (DCA) can be the best option.
-Located in the heart of the city, this cultural centre offers a range of changing exhibitions, independent cinema, and hands-on design workshops.
-Whether your passion is contemporary art, film, or design, the DCA offers a diverse and engaging experience that is a highlight for anyone exploring Dundee’s vibrant art scene.
+If you’re an art enthusiast, the Dundee Contemporary Arts (DCA) is a must-visit.
+Situated in the city centre, this cultural hub features a variety of art galleries, hands-on design workshops, and independent cinema screenings.
+Whether your interest lies in contemporary art, film, or design, the DCA offers a diverse and engaging experience that is a highlight for anyone exploring Dundee’s vibrant creative scene.

 2. The McManus: Dundee’s Art Gallery & Museum